 The World of Work Project View:

-While this model of stress is basic, it is helpful to individuals and its core premise of understanding the root causes of stress and taking actions specifically aligned to them is good.
+While Albrecht’s Four Types of Stress is a basic model, it is helpful to individuals.
+Its core premise of understanding the root causes of stress and taking actions specifically aligned to them is good.

-Unfortunately, the model itself only really considers responses the individual can take themselves in relation to stress, when in many cases leaders must also be accountable and take corrective action.
-To help overcome this we have added some limited guidance on how leaders can help prevent these stresses, as well as how they can help the individuals in their teams who may be experiencing them.
+Unfortunately, the model itself only really considers responses the individual can take themselves in relation to stress.
+In many cases leaders must also be accountable and take corrective action.
+To help overcome this we have added some limited guidance on how leaders can help prevent these stresses.
+We’ve also explored how leaders can help the individuals in their teams who may be experiencing them.

 Mental health, stress and well-being are hugely important and should be understood by individuals and leaders.
 Please take stress seriously and seek professional advice where appropriate.